Age of Kill

 Age of Kill is a 2015 action film directed by Neil Jones and starring Martin Kemp, Patrick Bergin, April Pearson, Philip Davis and Bruce Payne.
 It was written by Simon Cluett.

 Premise

-A black ops sniper, Sam Blake (Martin Kemp) is blackmailed by a psychotic terrorist known only as "Jericho" into killing six seemingly unrelated people in six hours.
-If he fails, if he misses a target, if he goes to the police or is caught, the death toll will be far higher.
+A black ops sniper, Sam Blake (Martin Kemp), is blackmailed by a psychotic terrorist known only as "Jericho" into killing six seemingly unrelated people in six hours.
+If he fails, misses a target, goes to the police or is caught, the death toll will be far higher.